dhoon-dev/nmap-android/README.md

 Build scripts for nmap on android

-build.sh should be run on Linux. nmap doesn't support cross-compiling to platforms other than the system which do build.
+build.sh should be run on Linux. nmap doesn't support cross-compiling to platforms other than the build system.

 This script isn't completed yet.